 Having a few good base layers is essential for under your ski jacket and salopettes.
 Depending on weather conditions, you either need a couple of layers to keep warm or you may get very warm and need to remove some.
 In general terms, I find a good single thermal layer is enough under the jacket so I pack a couple of those and I also pack a pair of long johns for everyone for those colder days when an extra layer is needed under the salopettes too.

 While you will bring your regular socks, it is essential to pack some ski socks.
 These socks are specifically designed for skiing and will be thicker and warmer and needed with your ski boots.
-If you find it hard to get smaller ski socks for kids then a good set of thick ski socks can work out okay but again, Lidl had a full range of sizes in ski socks for the kids as well as adults.
+If you find it hard to get smaller ski socks for kids then a good set of thick socks can work out okay but again, Lidl had a full range of sizes in ski socks for the kids as well as adults.

 Gloves: Ski and Regular

-There are two pairs of gloves needed per person; specific ski gloves, which tend to be a little thicker and heavier and then regular gloves for apres-ski.
+There are two pairs of gloves needed per person; specific ski gloves, which tend to be a little thicker and heavier and than regular gloves for apres-ski.
 For the younger members of the family getting ski mittens, rather than gloves with fingers, can be easier.

 Hat and Scarf